crccheck/django-object-actions/README.rst

 Similar Packages
 ----------------

-If you want more UI, check out `Django Admin Row Actions
+If you want an actions menu for each row of your changelist, check out `Django Admin Row Actions
 <https://github.com/DjangoAdminHackers/django-admin-row-actions>`_.

 Django Object Actions is very similar to